Up-cycling plastic waste for distributed passive cooling applications

 Coating Design

+This coating layer combination will be designed so that solar radiance will be fully reflected and thermal radiation in the mid-infrared range will be efficiently emitted.
 This unique combination of optical properties is the key to using cold outer space as a heat sink for our environment, day and night.

 We will achieve this goal by using our knowledge in polymer and composite materials synthesis and processing.
 We will further develop scalable processing strategies to glue or weld the individual recycling pieces to large passive cooling foils.

 This upcycling is vital for the envisioned transition to end-user products that can then be realized by established roll-to-roll processing technologies.
-Foreseeable application cases such as:

-Intellectual Property and Market Strategy
+Intellectual Property and Market Analysis

 The development of the required processing steps and material selection will be tightly accompanied by an intellectual property patenting strategy and market analysis to ensure optimum exploitation of this promising novel material development.